ionescuflorin/lp-test/README.md

 ```
 npm start
 ```
-2.For testin the generations of the bluid code you can run
+2.For testing the generating of the bluid code you can run

 ```
 npm run build
 ```

-## The above command it will executes three scripts
+## The above command it will execute three scripts

 * compile:sass - it will compile sass code into css (generates style.comp.css file)
 * prefix:css - it will prefix the css code from style.comp.css (generates style.prefix.css file)